- Coaching Tools and Techniques - some important notes:

 A coach's knowledge of quality, proven coaching processes and tools is critical to the success of any coaching outcome.

-Dr. Skiffington is the first coaching educator to provide (to qualified coaches) various individual, world standard, professional coaching tool packages.
+is the first coaching educator to provide world standard, professional coaching tool packages.
 The cost of these instruments would be at least $3000 in total.
 These invaluable workplace tools are now included, at no extra cost, in our Master Coach Course.
-During the course you will also learn how to:
+In the course you will also learn how to:

 • use and select the right validated instruments in your coaching practice